koriym/Koriym.NullObject/README.md

    public function do(): void;
 }

 $nullClass = FooInterface::class .
-'Null' // add Null postfix to the interface
+'Null'; // add Null postfix to the interface
 $foo = new $nullClass;  // instantiate a NullObject assert($foo instanceof FooInterface);
 $foo->do(); // nothing's going to happen